 - YouTube came about when the founders couldn’t find an easy way to share videos

-From this perspective one might argue that success is not something which can be designed but rather the result of something far less tangible.
-A smart person alone wont necessarily be successful even if they do everything they plan perfectly and likewise the perfect solution may be too specific to be useful to anyone else.
-The creation of something new by definition is not a well defined process.
+From this perspective, one might argue that success is not something that can be designed but rather the result of something far less tangible.
+A smart person alone won’t necessarily be successful even if they do everything they plan perfectly and likewise the perfect solution may be too specific to be useful to anyone else.
+The creation of something new by definition is not a well-defined process.

 Another part of this is innovation.
-A product which allows you to do something quicker, easier and for less might have something going for it but to be revolutionary it has to do it in a way which has never been done before.
+A product that allows you to do something quicker, easier and for less might have something going for it but to be revolutionary it has to do it in a way that has never been done before.
 Twitter generated the perfect storm for this by providing simplicity with a new mode of instant messaging.
-A key point here is not to do something different for the sake of it but to do something different in a way which improves on what came before or opens entirely new doors.
+A key point here is not to do something different for the sake of it but to do something different in a way that improves on what came before or opens entirely new doors.